 My semi-rational fears include: wasps/bees/yellow jackets, scorpions, falling from a high elevation, and getting eaten by a shark.
-These things make me fearful because they all consistently cause pain or death.
-I am not a very big fan of either.
+These things cause me fear because they will all consistently cause pain or introduce me to death, I am not a very big fan of either.

-I am not ashamed to admit that I run every time a bee is near me.
-A few years ago, I beat a scorpion 50 times with a shoe just to make sure it was dead.
-I never get close to the edge when I’m in elevated locations.
-And I don’t swim past the roped off areas in oceans.
-As far as rational fears go, my bases are covered.
+I don’t like pain.
+I am not ashamed to admit that I run every time a bee is near me, I beat a scorpion abount 50 times with a shoe (not mine) just to make sure it’s dead, I never get close to the edge when I’m in elevated locations, and I don’t swim past the roped off areas in oceans.
+So as far as rational fears go, my bases are covered.

-A couple of weeks ago I had to sit through a boring presentation.
-Forty other people attended this training seminar, but somehow I figured that forty other people did not share the same senseless fear that I had.
+At work a couple of weeks ago I had to sit through a boring presentation.
+Forty other people attended this training seminar, but somehow I figured that 40 other people did not share the same senseless fear that I had.
 Ten minutes into the hour and a half seminar I felt an urge.
-It was a familiar urge.
-It was an urge to yell something really loud.
-It didn’t matter what it was, it just needed to be loud.
-I kept thinking, “balls”.
-The appeal was that it would grab the attention of everyone in the room.
-It would have been embarrassing, but in my head I knew I would be able to laugh at it later.
-Nevertheless, I became worried that the urge would grow stronger and stronger.
-I knew I couldn’t yell in a quiet room, but the fact that I wasn’t supposed to made me want to do it anyway (or was it that pint-sized guy on my right shoulder?).
+It was a familiar urge, an irrational fear if you will.
+It was an urge to yell something really loud, it didn’t matter what it was, it just needed to be loud.
+I was thinking “balls”.
+I knew that would grab the attention of everyone in the room and the thought became so appealing.
+I knew the moment would have been embarrassing, but in my head I knew I would be able to laugh at it later.
+Nevertheless, it was up to me to control and suppress my fear and I was worried that the urge would grow stronger and stronger.
+I knew I couldn’t yell in a quiet room, my social skills held me accountable, but the fact that I wasn’t supposed to made me want to do it anyway (or was it that pint-sized guy on my right shoulder?).

 I have other ridiculous fears too.
 I don’t attend a whole lot of weddings, but when I do I can’t relax until I’ve made it through the part where the priest asks the congregation if anyone objects to the wedding.
 While I sit patiently, my palms sweat as I think about being the one to object.
 I think about standing up, proclaiming in a loud voice that “I do”, and then telling everyone that I have always wanted to do that when asked why I objected.
 It wouldn’t have anything to do with who is getting married, my ideology of marriage, or anything else.
 It would have everything to do with the fact that I know I shouldn’t, that I know I have no reason to object, and that nobody else ever does.
 The 21st century could do me a favor and take that question out of there.
 Until then, it’s just another fear I have to keep a close eye on.